jamesmeyer1/EKSKube2IAM/README.md

 1) EKS Cluster Name
         You will need this when you create your nodes
 2) NodeInstanceRole
-        This will be available in Outputs after you launch the nodes
+        This will be available in Outputs after you launch the nodes from CloudFormation
 3) Arn of the Role you create to access S3
-        You will need this for the applicatioin testing
+        You will need this for the application testing and to configure the test namespace
 ```

 # Environment Setup: